ELDAELRA/trsproc/README.md

 * `-cne` deletes the Named Entity annotations if any are present in the input TRS.

 * `-crt` applies specific corrections according to the function chosen from the prompted list.
+  * `turnDifferenceTRS` search for differences in segmentation for the input TRS and its twin placed in a subfolder named "twin";
+  * `trsEmptySpaceBeforeNE` adds an empty space before each NE annotation and save the new TRS in a separate subfolder;
+  * `correctionLà` corrects sentences ending with là in la.
+This needs the execution of `-txt` flag beforehand;
+  * `correctionMaj` corrects misplaced capiral letters.

 * `-ne` extracts the Named Entity annotations if any are present in the input TRS and put them in a tabular file.

 * `-pne` pre-annotates the input TRS using the table created in the `-ne` flag as a custom annotation dictionnary.

 * `-rpt` performs the operations of the `-tmp` and `-vsi` flags in order to obtain the basic elements for data validation.
+An additional report is produced with pause segments longer than 0.5s and speech segments shorter than 10s.

-* `-rs` calculates the minimum sample needed for the validation of the input TRS transcription and the extracts random segments (~~audio~~ and text, the latter in a tabular file) according to a given quantity.
+* `-rs` calculates the minimum sample needed for the validation of the input TRS transcription and the extracts random segments (audio and text, the latter in a tabular file) according to a given quantity.

-* `-rsne` calculates the minimum sample needed for the validation of Named Entities of the input TRS and extracts them (~~audio segments~~ and text, the latter in a tabular file) randomly by a given amount.
+* `-rsne` calculates the minimum sample needed for the validation of Named Entities of the input TRS and extracts them (audio segments and text, the latter in a tabular file) randomly by a given amount.

 * `-tg` converts TRS files to TextGrid files.